siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 210 Two-Charge Interaction as Cross-Stress Transfer.md

 Work first in a frame in which the two toroidal centers are instantaneously at rest and retain only the static leading interaction.

-Outside the two toroidal cores the fields are source-free and static, so
+The fields are source-free everywhere.
+On the exterior domain outside small balls enclosing the two toroidal cores they are static, so

 $$
 \nabla\times\mathbf E_a=0,